pinguinonice/pedestrian-detection/README.md

 Activity in defined area is monitored

-Contains 3 algorithms (they all do more or less the same):
+Contains 3 algorithms to detect pedestrians:
 ## Yolo v2
 Best results but also the slowest